-Blueprint 100 is an overarching strategy that provides a roadmap to take the Tamworth region towards Council's vision of a prosperous economy and high living standards with planned population growth.
+Blueprint 100 is an overarching strategy which provides a roadmap to take the Tamworth region towards Council's vision of a prosperous economy, high living standards and planned population growth.

 The Blueprint is driven by the NSW Government's encouragement for both Wagga Wagga and Tamworth to aim to be key state inland cities.